boscore/bet.bos/README.md

 <h1 class="contract">registercand</h1>

-### V1.0 Auditor’s Declaration of Independence and Impartiality
+### V1.0 Bet’s Declaration of Independence and Impartiality

-I, {{ registercand }}, accept to serve as Auditor, in accordance with the BOS Rules.
+I, {{ registercand }}, accept to serve as Bet, in accordance with the BOS Rules.

 I
 **DECLARE** to be and to intend to remain independent and impartial during the auditing procedure.